 1. Enroll in a gun and shooting safety course

-First-time gun owners must attend responsible gun ownership training or a shooting safety course; or at least, read manuals or books on this topic.
+If you are thinking about purchasing your first firearm, or an ar10 80% lower here, remember that it is important for first-time gun owners to attend responsible gun ownership training or a shooting safety course; or at the very least, read manuals or books on this topic.
 Newbies should be closely supervised when handling firearms.
-It is important to understand and develop safe shooting and firearm handling habits before you ever own one.
+It is important to understand and develop safe shooting and firearm handling habits even before you ever own one.

 2. Always think your firearm is loaded